eeue56/elm-proper-install/README.md

 # elm-proper-install
-Properly install things from Github for Elm
+Properly install things from Github for Elm.
+This is _only_ intended for when you can't use elm-package. :fire:
 ## Install

 ```